Competition

 1. The Written Test

-The first round is a written test combining multiple-choice and short-answer questions.
-Topics include:
+The first round is a written test consisting of (A) multiple-choice and (B) short-answer questions.

 - Neuroanatomy: the structure of the brain and nervous system